ryx/opendatalayer-builder/README.md

 plugins and the required initialization code.

 ## Usage

+### Preparation
+Install the OpenDataLayer and OpenDataLayer Builder modules from npm, together with any ODL plugins you want to use in your project:

+    npm install opendatalayer opendatalayer-builder --save-dev
+    npm install opendatalayer-plugin-example --save-dev

+### Simple example
-In your `package.json` you include the `opendatalayer`, `opendatalayer-builder` and any plugins you want to bundle as `devDependenices`.
-Then, in your buildfile, you call ODL builder to create your package.
+Then, in your buildfile, you import and call ODL builder to create your package.
 The ODL builder offers a method `buildPackage` which takes a config object and an optional callback parameter.

 A very simple build script could look like this:.